-Wholesale and retail Shari'a-compliant products and investment banking services are subject to the same credit and business approval criteria as the Group's conventional products in addition to the Shari'a approval.
+The Group's Wholesale, Consumer, and Treasury and Global Markets' Shari'a-compliant products and investment banking services are subject to the same credit and business approval criteria as the Group's conventional products in addition to the Shari'a approval.
 These include deposits, financing and card products based on a range of Islamic finance structures including murabaha (cost plus financing), ijara (leasing), istisna'a (project/construction financing), mudaraba (investment management), musharaka (partnership), wakala (agency) and sukuk (participation certificates).